Create a website

 Get a .com if possible

 The extension you should get for your website should be .com, .net, .org or .co.
-It’s best to get the .com as it’s the gold standard, but any of these extensions is fine from an SEO perspective.
+It’s best to get the .com as it’s the gold standard, but any of these extensions are fine from an SEO perspective.

 Head over to Namecheap.